-Hoteliers are at the forefront of efforts to improve travel and tourism in the United States, both nationally and internationally.
-Simply put, travel and tourism is one of the most important components of our growing American economy and workforce, generating $2.1 trillion a year in economic output, $141.5 billion in tax revenues, and supporting 15 million jobs.
+Hoteliers are at the forefront of efforts both nationally and internationally to improve travel and tourism in the United States.
+Simply put, travel and tourism are two of the most important components of our growing American economy and workforce, generating $2.1 trillion a year in economic output, $141.5 billion in tax revenues, and supporting 15 million jobs.

-In fact, one out of nine American jobs depend on travel and tourism, and travel is among the top 10 industries in 49 states and DC in terms of employment.
-Eighty-four percent of travel and tourism related companies are considered small businesses, driven largely by hard working hotel owners.
+In fact, 1 out of 9 American jobs depend on travel and tourism, and travel is among the top 10 industries in 49 states and D.C. in terms of employment.
+Eighty-four percent of travel and tourism-related companies are considered small businesses, driven largely by hard-working hotel owners.

 Despite the clear economic impact of tourism funding and the return on investment it generates for taxpayers, many states continue to cut funding to their tourism promotion programs.
 When money is cut from tourism promotion, hoteliers in those states are put at a severe disadvantage in marketing their businesses and attracting customers.

 AAHOA supports efforts at the state level to increase tourism funding and improve strategies for effective tourism promotion.
 The AAHOA Government Affairs team will continue to advocate on behalf of budget proposals that reflect the importance of travel and tourism on economic growth and job creation.